Slashbunny/gog-galaxy-plugin-downloader/README.md

 python download.py -d %localappdata%\GOG.com\Galaxy\plugins\installed
 ```

+# Advanced Usage

+By default the list of plugins comes from the YAML file in this repository.
+You
-Use your own local plugins YAML file:
+can use your own local plugins YAML file like this:

 ```
 python download.py -d output-directory -c plugins.yaml
 ```

-Use your own remote plugins YAML file:
+Or use your own remote plugins YAML file hosted at any URL:

 ```
 python download.py -d output-directory -c https://www.mydomain.com/gog-plugins.yaml